 information sessions in French and in English to members of the

-profession and members of the public on May 17 in Windsor.
+profession and members of the public on May 18 in London.
 They will be joined by College Council Chair Liz Papadopoulos.

 Members of the media are welcome to attend this session.
 The Registrar,

-the Deputy Registrar and the Chair will be available to the media
+the Deputy Registrar will be available to the media between 10:30 and

 Media opportunities: from 10:30 to noon